 Define the number of gap elements to ‘2‘.
 That ensures at least two cells in gaps between geometry entities.

-While the results are being calculated we can observe the calculation by checking the convergence behavior.
+When the run is finished, or even while the results are being calculated, we can observe the convergence behavior.

 a.
 Convergence Plot